Harish-Chandra bimodules for type A rational Cherednik algebras: Introduction

 Some remarks are in order.
-First, if $c < 0$ the functor $\bullet \otimes_{H_{c}}(\Delta(\sign))$ satisfies analogous properties.
+First, if $c \in \RR_{<0}$ the functor $\bullet \otimes_{H_{c}}\Delta(\sign)$ satisfies analogous properties.
 Second, note that Theorem \ref{thm:main} is a Cherednik algebra analogue of the corresponding result for semisimple Lie algebras, \cite[Theorem 5.9]{bernsteingelfand}.
 In the Cherednik setting, however, an analogue of Theorem \ref{thm:main} does not exist outside of type $A$: there are simply \emph{too many} irreducible HC bimodules for it to hold.
 For example, if $W = \ZZ/\ell\ZZ$ then category $\cO_{c}$ always has $\ell$ irreducibles, while it is not difficult to find values of the parameter $c$ for which $\HC(c,c)$ has $(\ell - 1)^2 + 1$ irreducibles.

 A final remark is that, while Theorem \ref{thm:main} gives a precise count of the number of irreducibles in $\HC(c,c)$ it does \emph{not} describe the category $\HC(c,c)$ completely, for the image of $\Phi_{c}$ is not in general closed under extensions.
 We do not know how to describe extensions between arbitrary simples.
-But we can describe the block of the category $\HC(c,c)$ containing the regular bimodule $H_{c}$.
-We remark that this block is only nontrivial in case (c) of Theorem \ref{thm:main} (4).
+However, we can completely describe the Serre subcategory spanned by the simple subquotients of the regular bimodule $H_{c}$.
+Note that this category is not semismiple only in case (c) of Theorem \ref{thm:main}(4).